jiayunz/GitHub_Crawler/README.md

-# Github_Crawler
+# Github Crawler

 A crawler used to retrieve the information of Github users using Github official APIs.

 ## Installation

-we have tested our crawler on CentOS 7.3.
+We have tested our crawler on CentOS 7.3.
 Please make sure that you have installed Python2.7 and Requests (`pip install requests`).

 ## Usage